Naveen2070/algo/Documentation.md

 ## 5. Printing

 Output can be printed to the console using the `Print` statement.
-You also add marker by placing them after a `,` like this `Print (a ,"variables")`

 ```
 Print ('Hello, world!');